 - panic, confusion, or hallucinations

-- abdominal cramps
+- cramps in your abdomen

 - nausea, vomiting, or diarrhea